Undoubtedly, the personal training business has become a focal point of the fitness world over the past few decades.

-These specific workouts are tailor-made to help them reach their needs and goals, those that you have discussed and refined with them as above.
-Remember, a workout program is certainly a very flexible thing and will continue to evolve as your clients get fitter and stronger.
+These specific workouts are tailor-made to help them reach their needs and goals, which you have discussed and refined with them as above.
+Remember, a workout program is very flexible and will continue to evolve as your clients get fitter and stronger.

 Personal trainers are the perfect stakeholders for client accountability and motivation

-And to get there, you as a personal trainer have an important part to play, not only from a guidance point of view when it comes to exercise.
+And to get there, you as a personal trainer have an important part to play, not only from a guidance point of view regarding exercise.

 It’s also your job to: